copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We are a global collective of audiovisual experts and students exploring art and creativity in the context of decentralized and open source technologies while supporting events in our local communities.
+We are a global collective of audiovisual experts and students exploring art and creativity with decentralized and open-source technologies.
+Our focus is on empowering communities through content creation, education, and grassroots event support.

-Our mission is to share and preserve the valuable information presented and discussed at conferences, meetups and camps — aiming to provide access to this previously exclusive knowledge to the entire world.
+Our mission is to share and preserve knowledge from conferences, meetups, and camps, making it accessible to all.
+We aim to foster community building, break down barriers, and create opportunities for learning, collaboration, and contribution.

-We don’t just record and livestream events.
-We invite curious individuals to learn alongside us.
-We engage with communities, sharing skills and insights, to foster a network of empowered creators who help grow our collective impact and amplify their own individual voices.
+We don’t just record and livestream events — we engage with communities, share skills, and help build a network of empowered creators.
+Together, we amplify individual voices and expand our collective impact.

 ### Navigation